zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/Ztm2025GeoMapViewer/README.md

   ```
   - Workaround: force lib-classifier to use ESM instead of CJS by default.
     - Change `lib-classifier/package.json`'s `"main": "dist/cjs/components/Classifier/index.js"` to `"main": "dist/esm/components/Classifier/index.js"`

+⚠️ **Active Issue: Build size**

+2025.08.20: adding OpenLayers (ol) and Leaflet to lib-classifier may increase
+build size of lib-classifier as a whole?
+This needs to be evaluated.

+⚠️ **Active Issue: OpenLayers needs lib-classifier to be ESM**

+2025.10.13: OpenLayers library is ESM-only, meaning lib-classifier can't be
+built as CommonJS.
+- `yarn bootstrap` fails. app-project's `yarn build` will also fail, if
+  lib-classifier was built with CJS.
+- Workaround(/Solution?): `yarn bootstrap:es6` works!
+(Don't forget to yarn
+  panic first)
+- If you want to get down to it, we just want to prevent lib-classifier from
+  giving its CJS version to app-project.
+One hacky way is to change
+  lib-classifier's package.json's `main` to point to "dist/esm" instead of
+  "dist/cjs".
+Alternatively, I think cleaning out lib-classifier's dist and then
+  running `yarn build:es6` should work too, since that's what bootstrap:es6
+  actually does.
+- PS: we're using Node v22.20 now, btw.

 ## End-Of-Experiment Plans (aka Adoption or Ejection)